Almost-Hermitian random matrices and bandlimited point processes: Introduction

 We shall introduce a class of bandlimited ensembles in the interface between dimensions 1 and 2, which we use to formulate and prove certain theorems of a general character.
 However, ultimately, we shall resort to asymptotic properties of the respective orthogonal polynomials (Hermite and Laguerre) in order to deduce full universality results.

 Our microscopic analysis uses the theory for Ward's equation from the paper \cite{AKM}.
 In particular, we shall find a close connection between the scaling limits in \cite{ACV,FKS,FKS3} and the translation invariant solutions to Ward's equation, which are characterized in \cite{AKM}.
+(We also refer to a recent work \cite{ABK2} for an implementation of Ward's equation in the study of translation invariant scaling limits of planar symplectic ensembles.)